Autism Training Curriculums -

 Dentists/Orthodontists/Oral Surgeons

 Providing specialized training for dental professionals, including dentists, orthodontists, and oral surgeons, on treating patients with autism spectrum disorder (ASD) is crucial for ensuring comfortable and effective patient care.
 Topics include: What can you as an oral practitioner do?
 How do you gain cooperation?
-What do you do if a situation becomes difficult?
+What do you do if a situation becomes overwhelming?
 How do you recognize signs of distress?

-• Autism awareness training
+• Autism training for general awareness

 General Awareness

 General autism awareness involves providing foundational knowledge about autism spectrum disorder (ASD), its characteristics, and how to support an individual with autism respectfully and sensitively.
 Topics include: What can you as a bystander do if you see a meltdown ensue?
 How do you gain cooperation?
-What do you do if a situation becomes difficult?
+What do you do if a situation escalates?